 Alex Hood first began to record traditional music, folklore and oral histories in 1968, when he was touring in rural New South Wales.
 In 1972, while on an Arts Council tour of the Northern Territory, he recorded Aboriginal children of Arnhem Land singing and chanting.
 He also acquired copies of tapes from other sources, including a Jericho Jazz Band concert (1959) and a Freedom from Hunger concert (1963).
 In 2002 Alex and Annette Hood began recording oral histories in Murwillumbah, where they live, and as they travelled around New South Wales and Queensland.

 The early field recordings made by Alex Hood were deposited in the Library in 1995 and purchased in 2001.
-Further recordings were acquired at regular intervals in 2002–06.
+Further recordings were acquired at regular intervals in 2002 and 2018.

-Among the interviewees are the politician Doug Anthony, the photographer Robert Walker, writers Merv Lilley and Roger Milliss, the singer Marian Henderson and the dancer Garry Lester and the folklorist Edgar Waters.
+Among the interviewees are the politician Doug Anthony, the photographer Robert Walker, the writers Merv Lilley, Roger Milliss and Craig McGregor, the singer Marian Henderson, the dancer Garry Lester and the folklorist Edgar Waters.

 The collection includes some interviews with dancers who recall their association with Margaret Barr (1904–91) and her Dance Drama Group in Sydney.

-The Alex and Annette Hood Collection is held in the Oral History Collection at several locations: TRC 3248, TRC 4864, TRC 4884, TRC 5135, TRC 5388, TRC 5533 and TRC 5682.
+The Alex and Annette Hood Collection is held in the Oral History Collection at several locations: TRC 3248, TRC 4864, TRC 4884, TRC 5135, TRC 5388, TRC 5533, TRC 5682 and TRC 6170.
 The interviews with associates of Margaret Barr are held at TRC 4884 and TRC 5533.
 Summaries, often detailed, of all the interviews are available in the Oral History Branch.